Children's programming on NBC: Qubo on NBC/Telemundo (2006–2012)

-NBC Kids (2012–2016; 2012–2017 on Telemundo)
+NBC Kids (2012–2016)

-On March 28, 2012, NBC announced that the three-hour children's programming time period allocated by the network on Saturday mornings would be taken over by Sprout (which had become a sister television property to NBC following parent company NBCUniversal's 2010 majority purchase by Comcast; NBC later took full ownership of the network, whose owners previously included Sesame Workshop and HIT Entertainment) and launch a new Saturday morning block called NBC Kids, which is aimed at preschoolers and grade school-aged children ages 2 to 9.
-Sprout also produced a Spanish-language sister block for Telemundo known as MiTelemundo.
+On March 28, 2012, NBC announced that the three-hour children's programming time period allocated by the network on Weekend mornings would be taken over by Sprout (which had become a sister television property to NBC following parent company NBCUniversal's 2010 majority purchase by Comcast; NBC later took full ownership of the network, whose owners previously included Sesame Workshop and HIT Entertainment) and launch a new Weekend morning block called NBC Kids, which is aimed at preschoolers and grade school-aged children ages 2 to 9.
+A similarly programmed block would also launch on Telemundo under the name MiTelemundo.

-NBC Kids debuted on July 7, 2012, one week after the Qubo block ended its run on both NBC and Telemundo on June 30 (which left Ion Television (and later Ion Plus) as the only network to retain a Qubo-branded children's block up until the closure of the Qubo Channel on February 28, 2021, as the E.W.
-Scripps Company is now the owner of Ion Media, which they acquired on January 7, 2021).
+NBC Kids debuted on July 7, 2012, one week after the Qubo block ended its run on NBC on June 30, followed by Telemundo on July 1.
+This left Ion Television (and later Ion Plus) as the only network to retain a Qubo-branded children's block, until Qubo Channel ceased operations on February 28, 2021, as the E.W.
+Scripps Company is now the owner of Ion Media, which they acquired on January 7, 2021.

-On February 24, 2016 and March 1, 2016, NBC and Telemundo announced that NBC Kids would shut down and succeeded on October 8, 2016 and January 6, 2018 by The More You Know, a block produced by Litton Entertainment that would feature live-action documentary and lifestyle programs aimed at pre-teens and teenagers, similarly to a block also introduced by Litton for NBC co-owner CW the previous 2 years.
-The move came as part of a shift by broadcast television networks towards using their Saturday morning lineup solely to comply with the educational programming requirements and when Sprout changed its name to Universal Kids on September 9, 2017.
-NBC Kids quietly went to the Noodle and Doodle end credits shortly before NBC Sports on September 25, 2016 on NBC and December 31, 2017 on Telemundo, with no on-air notice.
+Between both 2014 and 2015, several PBS Kids programs were being removed from both the block and the Sprout Channel due to PBS quitting the channel and continuing with its own children's programming separately.
+Then on both February 24, 2016 and March 1, 2016, NBC announced that NBC Kids would shut down and succeeded on October 8, 2016, by The More You Know, a block produced by Litton Entertainment that would feature live-action documentary and lifestyle programs aimed at preteens and teenagers, similarly to a block also introduced by Litton for NBC's co-owner CW for the past two years.
+The move came as part of a shift by broadcast television networks towards using their Weekend morning lineup solely to comply with the educational programming requirements and when Sprout changed its name to Universal Kids on September 9, 2017 (closed down eight years later).
+NBC Kids quietly went to the Noodle and Doodle end credits shortly before NBC Sports on September 25, 2016.

-The More You Know (2016–present; 2018–present on Telemundo)
+The More You Know (2016–present)

-On February 24, 2016 and March 1, 2016, NBC and Telemundo announced that it would lease its Saturday morning lineup to Litton Entertainment, The More You Know beginning October 2016 on NBC and January 2018 on Telemundo.
-Named after NBC's series of public service campaigns, the three-hour Saturday morning block is programmed by Litton Entertainment, and features live-action programming aimed at teens.
+Between February 24, 2016, and March 1, 2016, NBC announced that it would lease its Weekend morning lineup to Litton Entertainment, The More You Know beginning October 2016.
+Named after NBC's series of public service campaigns, the three-hour Weekend morning block is programmed by Litton Entertainment, and features live-action programming aimed at teens.